nbielak/studyguidenotes/web.md

 echo the contents of an HTTP req back to the requester
     used for debugging purposes at the time of development

+# HTTP Status Codes

+## 200 OK

+req has succeeded

+res depends =

+GET: entity corresponding to requested resource in the response

+HEAD: entity-header fields corresponding to the requested resource in response w/o message body

+POST: entity describing or containing the result of the action

+TRACE: an entity containing the req message as receive by the end server

+## 201 Created

+req has been fulfilled and resulted in a new resource being created

+new resource can be referenced by URIs returned in the entity of response
+    most specfic URI in Location header field

+res should include an entity containing list of resource characteristics
+    also locations from which the user can choose the one most appropriate

+format specified by media type give in the content-type header field

+origin server must create the resource before returning 201

+if not carried out immediately,
+    server should respond w 202(accepted)

+## 204 No Content

+server fulfilled req but does not need to return an entity boidy
+    might want to return updated metaingormation

+may include new or updated metainformation in the form of entity-headers
+    associated with the req variant

+if client is user agent
+    should not change document view from that which caused the req to be sent

+    response primarily intended to allow inputs  for actions to take place w/o causing change to the user agent's document view

+        new or updated metainformation should be applied to the document currently in the user agent's active view

+must not include a message-body
+    thus terminated by the first empty line after the header fields

+## 304 Not Modified